-The dispatcher's voice on the program was that of Shaaron Claridge.
-Claridge was a real Los Angeles dispatcher.
-Producer Jack Webb thought that using a real dispatcher for the voice-overs would lend authenticity to the program.
-He did the same thing for Emergency!
-(1972), casting a real-life emergency dispatcher to voice the role.
+The dispatcher's voice was that of Shaaron Claridge, a real Los Angeles dispatcher.
+Jack Webb thought using a real dispatcher for the voice-overs would lend authenticity to the program.

 In keeping with the reputation of Jack Webb's series being scrupulously accurate about police procedures, selected episodes of this series were used in police academies as instructional films.

 The metallic blue Corvette Kent McCord was shown driving several times was the same make and model car that Martin Milner drove in "Route 66 (1960)."